Privacy Policy

 13.4 Legal Basis for Processing

-• Consent – for public display of your first and last name, and messages in official Telegram groups.
+• Consent – for public display of your name, phone number, and messages in the official WhatsApp group.

 • Legitimate Interests – for onboarding, operational management, compliance, auditing, dispute resolution, and official group communications.